openedx/edx-documentation/en_us/course_authors/source/getting_started/accessibility.rst

 EdX uses MathJax to render math content in a format that is clear, readable, and accessible to people who use screen readers.
 MathJax works together with math notation, like LaTeX and MathML, to render mathematical equations as text instead of images.
 We recommend that you use MathJax to display your math content.
-You can learn more about using MathJax in the MathJax documentation on accessibility (see the link in “Resources” below).
+You can learn more about using MathJax in the MathJax documentation on accessibility (see the link in "Resources" below).
 We will update these guidelines as improvements to MathJax are developed.

 ++++++++++++++++++++++++++++++++++++++++++++